dialpad/dialtone-legacy/docs/utilities/index.md

 Each utility is a small, <a href="https://css-tricks.com/lets-define-exactly-atomic-css/" target="_blank">atomic style</a> declaration that, when chained together, should mitigate most situations in which custom CSS must be written.
 Just write these classes right in your mark-up and you're all set!

-Most utilities comes with responsive options, enabling alterations at targeted screen size ranges.
+Most utilities come with responsive options, enabling alterations at targeted screen size ranges.
 For example, “small padding on smaller screens, larger padding on bigger screens.”

 While an atomic CSS approach comes with many advantages, we recognize it also offers a notable disadvantage: reducing the CSS cascade.
 This is especially true for repeated UI elements, which can end up creating redundant mark-up.
 For these instances, Dialtone offers components.